Quick Answer

 Where are Maritime Cases Heard in Texas?

-The maritime legislation in place in Texas is on a federal level and is provided by Article III Section 2 of the United States Constitution.
-This means that personal injury cases and property damage cases that occur on navigable water, are seen by federal courts.
-The only exception is that state courts can also apply their own compensation process for victims at their own discretion.
+The maritime legislation in place in Texas is provided by Article III Section 2 of the United States Constitution.
+This means that personal injury cases and property damage cases that occur on navigable waters, are typically seen by federal courts.

-Even though maritime cases are governed by federal law, when you are injured offshore or on the high seas, as an employee, you have the right to bring your case to state and federal courts in Texas.
-As an injured maritime worker, state courts will see your claim under the Jones Act and oil rig workers are also entitled to bring federal cases in state court.
+Even though maritime cases are governed by federal law, when you are injured offshore or on the high seas, as an employee, you may have the right to bring your case to state court in Texas.
+As an injured maritime worker, state courts will see your claim under the Jones Act and oil rig workers may also be entitled to bring federal cases in state court.

-These laws are extremely complex and confusing, and understanding where your case stands in terms of it being federal or state law is difficult.
+These laws are extremely complex and confusing, and understanding where your case stands in terms of it being in federal or state court is difficult.
 This is one of the reasons we recommend involving an attorney who has a lot of experience dealing with maritime laws.

 The cross-over between state and federal maritime law will be clearer to an attorney who handles cases on a regular basis.

-Maritime injury cases are governed by a number of different laws and acts, and lay out the legal principles that govern a person’s right to compensation and medical expenses following an injury offshore.
+Maritime injury cases are governed by a number of different statutory laws that govern a person’s right to compensation and medical expenses following an injury offshore.

 Longshore and Harbor Workers Compensation Act

-The Longshore and Harbor Workers Compensation Act (LHWCA) provides rights to a variety of maritime workers to claim compensation after an accident.
+The Longshore and Harbor Workers Compensation Act (LHWCA) provides rights to a variety of workers in traditional maritime occupations to claim compensation after an accident.

 • Harbor construction workers